dfelinto/blender-manual/manual/addons/mesh/tissue.rst

 -----------------

 Red Channel
-   Add a vertex group derived to red channel of the active vertex color.
+   Add a vertex group derived to red channel of the active Color Attribute.
 Green Channel
-   Add a vertex group derived to green channel of the active vertex color.
+   Add a vertex group derived to green channel of the active Color Attribute.
 Blue Channel
-   Add a vertex group derived to blue channel of the active vertex color.
+   Add a vertex group derived to blue channel of the active Color Attribute.
 Value Channel
-   Add a vertex group derived to value channel of the active vertex color.
+   Add a vertex group derived to value channel of the active Color Attribute.
 Invert
    Invert the values read from vertex weight.